What's all this then?

 Water

 The single most important thing at ‘roo.
 It can get so damn hot you have to work at it to stay hydrated.
 In the stage and camping areas they have water stations where you can get as much water as you want for free.
 It's well water and sometimes has a rather displeasing sulfur taste, but its drinkable.
 Bring bottles or a camelback.
 Just make sure you drink plenty of water.
-I talked with the medicos working there and they said that heatstroke/dehydration was the most common reason they saw people.
+I've talked with the medicos working there and they said that heatstroke/dehydration was the most common reason they saw people.
 I've seen people hooked up to IV fluids in the med tents because of dehydration, they didn't seem to be having a real fun time.
 Lots and lots of water.

 Food